ava-labs/avalanche-docs/docs/subnets/hello-world-precompile-tutorial.md

 ```

 You should copy and paste the ginkgo `It` node and update from `{your_precompile}` to `hello_world`.
-The string passed in to `utils.ExecuteHardHatTestsOnNewBlockchain(ctx, "your_precompile")` will be used
+The string passed into `utils.ExecuteHardHatTestsOnNewBlockchain(ctx, "your_precompile")` will be used
 to find both the HardHat test file to execute and the genesis file, which is why you need to use the
 same name for both.